Rushyoung/properties_management/readme.md

 - feat: a new feature
 - fix: a bug fix
 - docs: documentation only changes
-- style: changes that do not affect the meaning of the code (white-space, formatting, missing semi-colons, etc)
+- style: changes that do not affect the meaning of the code (white-space, formatting, missing semicolons, etc.)
 - refactor: a code change that neither fixes a bug nor adds a feature
 - perf: a code change that improves performance
 - chore: changes to the build process or auxiliary tools and libraries such as documentation generation